-"It is time to bring the S and X programs to an end and shift to an autonomous future," Elon Musk declared during the call.
+"It's time to basically bring the Model S and X programs to an end with an honorable discharge, because we're really moving into a future that is based on autonomy," Elon Musk declared during the call.
 "That is slightly sad," he added, acknowledging the end of an era.

 But sad or not, this represents one of the most dramatic strategic pivots in automotive history.
 Tesla is walking away from the vehicle that proved electric cars could work—the car that created Tesla's empire—to chase an unproven humanoid robot market where, by Musk's own admission, zero Optimus robots are currently doing "useful work" in Tesla's factories.